Government Records Service Director

 To enhance the use and management of archival holdings, PRO keeps reviewing the performance of the archives information system and its online catalogue, and undertakes to upgrade the system to better serve the public and internal users.

 Archival services face great challenges in the Information Age.
 To support the enhancement of archives administration and new initiatives of archival services, PRO conducts research and studies on long-term preservation of electronic records and digital archives for establishing digital archives.

 Preservation Service Office

-PSO also operates the Government Microfilm Centre (GMC), which is responsible for carrying out microfilming work for the Government, as well as production of microfilm surrogates for keeping at GRS in the long-run.
+PSO also operates the Government Microfilm Centre (GMC), which is responsible for carrying out microfilming work for the Government B/Ds, as well as production of microfilm surrogates for keeping at GRS in the long-run.

 Record Systems Development Office